partout-io/partout/README.md

 - `-l`: Build Partout as dynamic library (opt-in)
 - `-config (Debug|Release)`: The CMake build type
-- `-crypto (openssl|mbedtls)`: The crypto subsystem to pick between OpenSSL and mbedTLS
+- `-crypto (openssl|native)`: The crypto subsystem to pick between OpenSSL and Native/MbedTLS
 - `-wireguard`: Enable support for WireGuard (requires Go)

 For example, this will build Partout for release with a static dependency on OpenSSL: